freeCodeCamp/freeCodeCamp/docs/how-to-work-on-practice-projects.md

 ### Create a New Project

-Run `pnpm run create-project` from the root directory.
+Change directory to `tools/challenge-helper-scripts` and run `pnpm run create-project`.
 This opens up a command line UI that guides you through the process.
 Once that has finished, there should be a new challenge in the English curriculum that you can use for the first step of the project.
 For example, if you created a project called `test-project` in the Responsive Web Design certification, it would be in `curriculum/challenges/english/01-responsive-web-design/test-project`.

 If you want to create new steps, the following tools simplify that process.